bahaa04/torisma/torisma/readme.md

     install the packages "pip install -r requirements.txt" start working on the project

-Steps for working on the Front End:
+Steps of working on the Front End:
     cd "Front_End"
     I don't know the rest :)

+when you're done from something(posting on the github):
+    git add -file's name-
+    git commit -m "comment"
+    git pull origin main --rebase
+    git push